ChannelHandler and ChannelPipeline

 Handling inbound exceptions

-The following listing shows a simple example that closes the Channel
+The following listing shows a simple example that closes the Channel and prints the exception’s stack trace.

 To summarize,